jaspector

 Online permit payment link provided.
 For alcohol permits, mailed payment by check; in-person payment by check or credit card.

-Information on this page was last verified: March 2026.
-Permit rules and fees change — confirm current requirements directly with the Office of the City Secretary / City Hall; Building Official and Plumbing Inspector before applying.
+Source: Office of the City Secretary / City Hall; Building Official and Plumbing Inspector ↗

 Queen City code states no wall, structure, building, or part of one may be built, enlarged, or altered within the city limits until information about the proposed work and materials has been submitted and the city issues a permit.
 The permit page lists building, mobile home, moving, electrical, HVAC, gas, plumbing, sign, and business permits.

+Not all construction work requires a permit in Queen City, TX.
 The following work is generally exempt: Plumbing: stopping leaks in drains or water, soil, waste, or vent pipes (unless concealed defective piping must be replaced); Plumbing: clearing stoppages or repairing leaks in pipes, valves, or fixtures, and removing/reinstalling water closets (without replacing or rearranging valves, pipes, or fixtures); Signs: certain small political signs, temporary real estate signs, agricultural signs, and protective/movement-control signs as described in city sign code.
+When in doubt, confirm with the local building department before starting work.